GoogleChrome/web.dev/src/site/content/en/blog/gedi/index.md

 ---
 layout: post
 title: |
-  GEDI Digital reduced mobile bounce rate by 8% with Core Web Vitals
+  GEDI reduced mobile bounce rate by 8% with Core Web Vitals
 subhead: |
-  By focusing development effort on performance improvement and applying the latest web technologies and techniques, GEDI Digital has created one of the fastest newspaper sites.
+  By focusing development effort on performance improvement and applying the latest web technologies and techniques, GEDI has created sites among the fastest newspaper sites.
 authors:
   - maurizioparadisi
 date: 2021-12-10